Antonio-SantaCruz/Antonio-SantaCruz.github.io/_pages/about.md

   - /about.html
 ---

-Brain, Behavior, & Cognition

-Department of Psychology

 Northwestern University

+Department of Psychology: Brain, Behavior, & Cognition PhD student

 Education: The University of Texas at Dallas, Bachelor of Science in Psychology (Honors)